Amanprabhat/glassdoor-review-scraper/README.md

-Note: The original code has been written by MatthewChatham.
-You can find the original code https://github.com/MatthewChatham/glassdoor-review-scraper
+<h3><u>Note</u></h3>: The original code has been written by MatthewChatham.
+You can find the original code here :- https://github.com/MatthewChatham/glassdoor-review-scraper

 # Introduction